inet-framework/inet/tutorials/wireless/doc/step12.rst

 Switching to APSK radio
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this step, we replace :ned:`UnitDiskRadio` with :ned:`ApskScalarRadio`.
+In this step, we replace :ned:`GenericUnitDiskRadio` with :ned:`ApskScalarRadio`.
 :ned:`ApskScalarRadio` models a radio with an APSK (amplitude and
 phase-shift keying) modulation scheme.
 By default it uses BPSK, but
 QPSK, QAM-16, QAM-64, QAM-256 and several other modulations can also be